leowahwah/Telegram-Bot/README.md

 5. Go to File> New..>pythonfile to create a new pyfile called responses and copy the code from reponses.py.
 So now your respones file should only contain the respond function.

-6. You may edit the if statements and the return string of the respond function on your own accord, such that your bot may reply to messages containing key words you desired.
+6. You may edit the if statements and the return strings of the respond function on your own accord, such that your bot may reply to messages containing key words you desired.

 7. Run the program and your bot should be functioning.